Validate Web SDK implementations with Experience Platform Debugger

 The Experience Platform Debugger has a cool feature that allows you to replace an existing tag library with a different one.
 This technique is useful for validation and allows us to skip many implementation steps in this tutorial.

-1. Make sure you have the Luma site open and select the Experience Platform Debugger extension icon
+1. Make sure you have the Luma demo website open and select the Experience Platform Debugger extension icon

-2. The Debugger will open and show some details of the hardcoded implementation, which is unrelated to this tutorial (you may need to reload the Luma site after opening the Debugger)
+2. The Debugger will open and show some details of the hardcoded implementation (you may need to reload the Luma site after opening the Debugger)

 3. Confirm that the Debugger is “Connected to Luma” as pictured below and then select the “lock” icon to lock the Debugger to the Luma site.